Patient education: Breastfeeding guide (Beyond the Basics)

 Meconium is the sticky dark-colored stool that infants normally produce for the first few days after birth.
 An infant's stool should become mustard yellow to light brown, often with visible milk curds, by the fourth to fifth day.
 Most infants have four or more stools per day by day four.

 Monitor weight — It is normal for infants to lose weight after delivery, with the average infant losing four to five ounces within the first few days of life.
-Normally, infants stop losing weight by five days of age and typically regain their birth weight by one to two weeks of age.
+Normally, infants stop losing weight by five days of age and typically regain their birth weight by two weeks of age.

 Infants who lose more than this amount may be at risk for becoming dehydrated and/or developing jaundice.
 If this occurs, the healthcare provider will try to determine the cause of the infant's weight loss and whether supplementation with banked human milk, pumped milk, or infant formula is needed.
-(See "Patient information: Jaundice in newborn infants (Beyond the Basics)".)
+(See "Patient education: Jaundice in newborn infants (Beyond the Basics)".)

 The American Academy of Pediatrics recommends that all healthy breastfeeding newborns are weighed and examined by a healthcare provider three to five days after birth and again two to three weeks after birth; this allows the provider to monitor for signs of jaundice, dehydration, weight loss, or other complications, and to answer parents' questions.